-Prerequisite(s): MATH-270, PHYS-200
+Prerequisite(s): MATH-270, PHYS-200 Corequisite(s): none

-ENGR 250 Strength of Materials
+ENGR 250 Strength of Materials 3 cr.

 This course is an introduction to the mechanics of material science examining the principles of strength and the properties of materials.
 Topics include stress and strain analysis, tension, equilibrium, moments of inertia and Mohr Circle.